 The Ponte di Rialto is a sight in Venice that you literally can’t miss!
 To get nearly anywhere in Venice you will travel on the Grand Canal and the Ponte di Rialto goes right over Venice’s main waterway at its narrowest point.
 This impressive bridge, sometimes referred to as the true heart of Venice, was the one and only bridge to span the Grand Canal from when it was built in 1591 until the Accademia Bridge was built in 1854.
 Today, it’s one of four bridges going over the Grand Canal.

 But, the Ponte di Rialto is more than just another bridge.
 The exceptionally wide bridge is lined with merchants and market stalls selling jewelry, Murano glass, and souvenirs.
 Even if you aren’t in the market to buy anything, take a stroll across the Rialto Bridge and enjoy the beautiful views of the Grand Canal.

-Take a Vaporetto Ride
+Take a Vaporetto Ride Down the Grand Canal